Vishwa-mk/Employee-data-management-system-with-python/README.md

 ---

-##📌 Future Improvements
+## 📌 Future Improvements

-Add more employee roles (like Intern, HR, Tester, etc.)
+-Add more employee roles (like Intern, HR, Tester, etc.)

-Add login/security for admin access
+-Add login/security for admin access

-Build a GUI version for easier use
+-Build a GUI version for easier use